Xitee1/AD-RoombaMap/README.md

 ## App configuration
 ### Important
-This apps requires the python package `pillow`.
+This app requires the python package `pillow`.
 You need to install it before using this app!<br>
 [Read more about how to install custom packages.](https://github.com/Xitee1/AppDaemon-useful-apps/blob/main/INSTALL_PY_PACKAGES.md)

 ### Example